vtex-apps/io-documentation/docs/en/Concepts/edition-app.md

 For example, consider the two Edition Apps developed by the `vtex` account:

-- The Edition Business (`vtex.edition-business@0.x`) - installs all the necessary apps to build a store with the [VTEX's CMS](https://help.vtex.com/tutorial/o-que-e-o-cms--EmO8u2WBj2W4MUQCS8262).
+- The Edition Business (`vtex.edition-business@0.x`) - installs all the necessary apps to build a store with our legacy [CMS](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/6OCY6S9tqBXPD5mgpbBInC).

 - The Edition Store (`vtex.edition-store@2.x`) - installs all the necessary apps to develop a store with the [VTEX IO's Store Framework](https://vtex.io/docs/getting-started/build-stores-with-store-framework/1/).